Computer and network surveillance: Network surveillance

 The Internet's rapid development has become a primary form of communication.
 More people are potentially subject to Internet surveillance.
 There are advantages and disadvantages to network monitoring.
 For instance, systems described as "Web 2.0" have greatly impacted modern society.
 Tim O’ Reilly, who first explained the concept of "Web 2.0", stated that Web 2.0 provides communication platforms that are "user generated", with self-produced content, motivating more people to communicate with friends online.
 However, Internet surveillance also has a disadvantage.
 One researcher from Uppsala University said "Web 2.0 surveillance is directed at large user groups who help to hegemonically produce and reproduce surveillance by providing user-generated (self-produced) content.
 We can characterize Web 2.0 surveillance as mass self-surveillance".
 Surveillance companies monitor people while they are focused on work or entertainment.
 Yet, employers themselves also monitor their employees.
 They do so in order to protect the company's assets and to control public communications but most importantly, to make sure that their employees are actively working and being productive.
 This can emotionally affect people; this is because it can cause emotions like jealousy.
-A research group states "...we set out to test the prediction that feelings of jealousy lead to ‘creeping’ on a partner through Facebook, and that women are particularly likely to engage in partner monitoring in response to jealousy".
+A research group states "...we set out to test the prediction that feelings of jealousy lead to 'creeping' on a partner through Facebook, and that women are particularly likely to engage in partner monitoring in response to jealousy".
 The study shows that women can become jealous of other people when they are in an online group.

-The virtual assistant(AI) has become a social integration into lives.
+Virtual assistants have become socially integrated into many people's lives.
 Currently, virtual assistants such as Amazon's Alexa or Apple's Siri cannot call 911 or local services.
 They are constantly listening for command and recording parts of conversations that will help improve algorithms.
 If the law enforcement is able to be called using a virtual assistant, the law enforcement would then be able to have access to all the information saved for the device.
 The device is connected to the home's internet, because of this law enforcement would be the exact location of the individual calling for law enforcement.
 While the virtual assistance devices are popular, many debates the lack of privacy.
 The devices are listening to every conversation the owner is having.
 Even if the owner is not talking to a virtual assistant, the device is still listening to the conversation in hopes that the owner will need assistance, as well as to gather data.